wusize/CLIM/ovdet/configs/clip_based/README.md

 ## Installation
-First please make sure modified OpenCLIP has been installed as follows
+First please make sure the modified OpenCLIP has been installed as follows
 ```
 cd CLIM
 pip install -e . -v